corelab-src/selectivecrypt/README.md

 To use this SDK, we need an IoT Thing (AWS IoT -> Manage -> Things).
 After creating a thing, attach
-IoT policies and download certificate, public key, private key and root certificate of Amazon (rootCA.crt) to your client device.
+IoT policies and download certificate, public key, private key and root certificate of Amazon (rootCA.crt) to your actual client device.
-In my case, my policy attached to Raspberry Pi is as follows.
+In my case, my policy attached to Raspberry Pi is as follows. (allow all IoT-related actions)
 <pre><code>{
   "Version": "2012-10-17",
   "Statement": [